-If the individual refuses to comply with this order, the court may direct a peace officer to take the individual into protective custody and transport him or her to the facility recommended by the CMHSP.
-The bill would allow the court to direct a security transport officer to transport the individual to the facility recommended by the CMHSP.
+If the individual refuses to comply with this order, the court may direct a peace officer to take the individual into protective custody.
+Under the bill, after the individual is taken into protective custody, a peace officer or security transport officer must transport the individual to the facility recommended by the CMHSP.